 Before you become really attached to something for your wedding, talk it out with your spouse-to-be.
 Before you start dreaming of eloping on a tropical beach, you should probably make sure that he doesn't consider inviting his 15 cousins a non-negotiable.
 Before you set your heart on a horse-drawn carriage you should probably make sure he isn't deathly afraid of horses, and so on.
 In the wedding planning game, adaptability is your best resource

-4. Not to be totally self-serving, but now is the time to check out blogs and search for ideas.
-There will be a time when you should stop for fear of inspiration overload, but that will happen later.
-In addition to this blog, we have a couple of cool features to browse: our new e-mag and our ideas section.
-And of course, there is always much fun to be had on our Pinterest, Instagram, Facebook, and Twitter accounts.
+Not to be totally self-serving, but now is the time to check out blogs and search for ideas.
+There will be a time when you should stop looking for fresh ideas (to avoid inspiration overload), but that will happen later.
+Not sure where to begin searching?
+Check out our Pinterest and Instagram accounts for new inspiration, or you can begin right here.

-5. Focus on a couple of vendors right away.
-Venues, wedding planners, and photographers book really early, especially if you want to get married during busy season (summer for most of the country, late spring/early fall for the South).
+Focus on a couple of vendors right away.
+Venues, wedding planners, and photographers book really early, especially if you want to get married during busy season (late spring through early fall are usually the busiest months).
 You don't need to start thinking about smaller details like favors and shoes and passed appetizers yet.
 Ask your recently married friends for referrals, do your research, and select these major vendors first.

-6. Do not let your engagement overshadow your relationship.
-Of course you will only want to talk about peonies vs. dahlias for the next year.
+Do not let your engagement overshadow your relationship.
+Of course you will only want to talk about peonies and dahlias for the next year.
 Of course.
-But we're thinking that he may not.
+But your significant other may not feel the same way.
 Remember that this process is just about planning an event, and keep the prize in mind: marriage.
 Focus on strengthening your relationship during this time.
 Go out on plenty of dates and talk about anything but wedding planning.

 Congratulations (again).
 We can't wait to see how your big day turns out!